This post contains affiliate links. For more information, please read our disclosure policy.

-However, the earl died in Dragsholm Castle in 1578 where he was moved after the captivity of Danish in first five years, without being subject of negotiations between Scottish and Danish for the release.
+However, the earl died in Dragsholm Castle in 1578 where he was moved after the captivity of Danish in the first five years, without being subject to negotiations between Scottish and Danish for the release.

 Skokloster Castle is known to be one of the best Baroque European castles.
 Built around 1654 to 1676 by Count Carl Gustaf Wrangel, Skokloster Castle is a monument belongs to the Age of Greatness, in the mid-17th century when Sweden became one of the major European powers.

 In 1676, after Count Wrangel’s death, the castle was never completed completely.
 This banqueting hall is still unfinished, and most of the tools remain in the house.
 The rest of the part of the castle remained the same for over 300 years.
 The subsequent owners, along with Wrangel collected books, weapons, textiles, and various other objects.
 Currently, it exhibits the collection of the 17th and 18th centuries.